 Recommended Ages: This class is ideal for students ages 9-17.
 Younger, academically advanced students will be accepted.

-START DATE: Course consists of 1 lesson plan.
-No live classes- view the lessons on YOUR schedule.
+Start Date: June 7.
+Course consists of 1 lesson plan.
+No live classes — view the lessons on YOUR schedule.
 We send out class access instructions every Tuesday for all enrollments received on or before that Monday.
-You will have until December 20 to complete the course.
-This gives you complete freedom during the spring to do the work!
+You will have until August 23 to complete the course.
+This gives you complete freedom during the summer to do the work!

 Note: This class differs from other Next Level Homeschool courses in that it has no project/assignments to turn in for grading/feedback, no report card, and no student discussion.
 Other than that, the format and style is what you can expect from our other offerings.
 No discounts are offered on this class.